Flag football is great way to grow the game of football in your community. Successful flag football programs can be a huge help with:

 - Provide a half-off discount to the first 20 players that sign up for your new flag football program.

 - Run a cheap ad on Facebook in your community to attract new families.
 Running newspaper ads used to be an easy way to get in front of families, but it’s an outdated strategy now.
-The good news is it’s cheaper and quicker to post an ad on Facebook, and you can get started in minutes even if you’ve never used Facebook ads before.
+The good news is it’s cheaper and quicker to create an online ad, and you can get started in minutes even if you’ve never used Facebook ads before.
 Just make sure to set your radius to 10 miles from your town so you don’t waste money advertising to families that live too far away to participate.

 It’s not as hard as you may think to post an ad on Facebook for your youth football program.
 You can try it out quickly without much money.